 Costa Rican events also tend to have lots of kids in attendance and this lovely church wedding was no different.
 There was a cotton candy stand and the kids really got into the dancing.
 It was super fun!

 A large reception area was needed for all the guests in attendance and the couple opted for the hotel, Costa Verde.
 This is also where they stayed and got ready and the location of the fun airplane photo you’ll see below.
 Costa Verde has an impressive Boeing 727 aircraft that has been transformed into a luxury suite.

 The Day After Session

-The next day after the excitement calmed down, we did a day after session at Nahomi Park in Quepos.
+The next day after the excitement calmed down, we did a Trash the Dress, or “Day After” session at Nahomi Park in Quepos.
 It was a special spot for Adrian and the couple wanted to take some time to enjoy their portraits together after the festivities.

 It’s a gorgeous spot for photos, as you can see.
 These are the photos below where Molly has her hair down.
 The weather was also a bit nicer for this shoot, which was a big plus.